-I knew right away that this was going to be my next map project.
-I started off with a little primer and white spray paint.
-Then I picked a few maps from my map collection.
+I started off by updating the whole thing using spray primer followed by white spray paint.
+Then I picked a few maps from my thrifted map collection.
 I wanted the maps to fit inside each of the three sections on top.
 I carefully cut out my map pieces and mod-podged them to the tray.

 I’ve heard resin can be very finicky so I followed the directions for mixing the two parts to a T.